Molizanee/Molizanee/README.md

-### Hi my name is David
-## I am Front-End Junior Developer, like to build minimalist stuffs.
+## I am Front-End Junior Developer, like to build minimalist web apps.
-## Languages and frameworks that i use:
+### Languages and frameworks that i use:
+- NextJS
+- React
+- Tailwind CSS
+- Figma
+- FastAPI

 <!--